 There is a saying, "It takes one to know one."
 Today, I advise law enforcement agencies and professionals about white-collar crime and train them to catch the crooks.
 I perform forensic accounting services for law firms and other clients.

 In August 2009, I gave testimony as an expert witness on corruption for the New Jersey Republican Policy Committee.

-Please contact me to schedule a speaking engagement and for advice about protection against white-collar crime.
+Please contact me to schedule a speaking engagement and forensic accounting services.

 White Collar Fraud Blog & Articles

 My White Collar Fraud blog investigates white-collar crime, securities fraud, accounting irregularities, corruption, and other related topics.
 Red flags and other financial reporting irregularities investigated and reported in this blog are referred to appropriate government agencies as a whistleblower.
 Material from my blog has been used in investigations by the Securities and Exchange Commission and in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.

 My blog has been recommended by the Journal of Accountancy.
 The Huffington Post named me one of the 25 most feared financial reporters in America.

 Contributor and Guest Articles: CNBC, Seeking Alpha, Newsweek, and Business Insider.